Recent Advances in Deep Learning Based Dialogue Systems: A Systematic Survey

 In this paper we discuss dialogue systems from two perspectives: model and system type.
 Dialogue systems are a complicated but promising task because it involves the whole process of communication between agent and human.
 The works of recent years show an overwhelming preference towards neural methods, no matter in task-oriented or open-domain dialogue systems.
 Neural methods outperform traditional rule-based methods, statistical methods and machine learning methods for that neural models have the stronger fitting ability and require less hand-crafted feature engineering.

-We mainly summarized and categorized the latest works in dialogue systems, but also included other dialogue-related tasks.
-We hope these summaries and insights provide a comprehensive picture of the state-of-the-art in this area and pave the way for further research.
+We systematically summarized and categorized the latest works in dialogue systems, and also in other dialogue-related tasks.
+We hope these discussions and insights provide a comprehensive picture of the state-of-the-art in this area and pave the way for further research.
 Finally, we discuss some possible research trends arising from the works reviewed:

-\textbf{Multimodal dialogue systems}.
-The world is multimodal and humans observe it via multiple senses such as vision, hearing, smell, taste, and touch.
+\paragraph*{Multimodal dialogue systems} The world is multimodal and humans observe it via multiple senses such as vision, hearing, smell, taste, and touch.
 In a conversational interaction, humans tend to make responses not only based on text, but also on what they see and hear.
 Thus, some researchers argue that chatbots should also have such abilities to blend information from different modalities.
 There are some recent works trying to build multimodal dialogue systems~\citep{le2019multimodal, chauhan2019ordinal, saha2020towards, singla2020towards, young2020dialogue}, but these systems are still far from mature.

-\textbf{Multitask dialogue systems}.
-Dialogue systems are categorized into task-oriented and open-domain systems.
+\paragraph*{Multitask dialogue systems} Dialogue systems are categorized into task-oriented and open-domain systems.
 Such a research boundary has existed for a long time because task-oriented dialogue systems involve dialogue states, which constrain the decoding process.
 However, works in end-to-end task-oriented dialogue systems and knowledge-grounded open-domain systems provide a possibility of blending these two categories into a single framework, or even a single model.
 Such blended dialogue systems perform as assistants and chatbots simultaneously.